Maine Power Reliability Program (MPRP) Transmission

 Maine Power Reliability Program (MPRP)

 The project presented highly challenging environmental concerns, including a steep slope between a gas pipeline and remote stream channels, saturated wetland pockets, and fragile wildlife habitats.
-As such, it was performed under strict environmental monitoring by the Maine Department of Environmental Protection, the U.S. Army Corps of Engineers, and third-party inspectors.
-Numerous restrictions dictated what seasons and times work could be performed.
-L.E.
-Myers hired a full-time environmental coordinator to oversee compliance with 5,000-plus pages of environmental permits.
+As such, it was performed under strict environmental monitoring by the Maine Department of Environmental Protection, U.S. Army Corps of Engineers, and third-party inspectors.
+The seasons and times work could be performed also were restricted.